Diane Holmberg, Professor Emerita

 Ph.D., University of Michigan

 I am a professor of social psychology whose primary research interests lie in the area of close relationships.
-I have three lines of collaboration with Dr. Karen Blair at St. Francis Xavier University.
-First, we are exploring the dynamics of social network approval / disapproval for relationships, and how those processes might vary depending on whether or not the relationship is potentially marginalized (e.g., same-sex, mixed-race, interfaith).
-Second, we are studying whether parents’ and their adult children’s memories of the coming-out process differ, and whether those differences have potential implications for well-being.
-Third, we are beginning research on whether there are health implications of displays of affection between partners, and whether those processes vary depending on whether the affection is public vs. private, and whether the couple is mixed-sex vs. same-sex / gender diverse.
-I also conduct research on how adult attachment styles predict couples’ dyadic support interactions.
-Most recently, I have been collaborating with Dr. Chris Shields in the School of Kinesiology at Acadia on a study of support dynamics in couples completing a cardiac rehabilitation program.
-Finally, I occasionally continue to pursue long-standing lines of research on gender differences in relationship memory, and on relationship scripts.
+Although I retired from Acadia in 2022, I am still actively involved in supervising students.
+I have four lines of collaboration with Dr. Karen Blair at Trent University.
+First, we are exploring the dynamics of social network approval / disapproval for relationships, and how those processes might vary depending on whether or not the relationship is potentially marginalized (e.g., same-sex, mixed-race, age-discrepant).
+Second, we are investigating the dynamics of affectionate touch between partners, and whether those processes vary depending on whether the affection is shared in public vs. private, and whether the couple is mixed-sex vs. same-sex / gender diverse.
+Third, we are studying memories of the coming-out process from the perspectives of both the individuals who came out and the parents they came out to, as well as how aspects of the coming out process might relate to well-being.
+Fourth, we are beginning to study factors that might predict sexual and/or gender identity fluidity in adulthood.
+I am also collaborating with Dr. Kathryn Bell at Acadia to investigate how individual-level psychological vulnerabilities (e.g., intolerance of uncertainty, difficulties with emotional regulation, chronic hypervigilance) might potentially shape relationship cognitions, behaviours, conflict, and aggression.